 Best Philips Hue Outdoor lights: what you need to know

 So, how did we get here?
-Philips Hue was first launched in 2012 and while the range was slow to expand at first, Philips has recently mounted a major expansion.
-2018 saw Hue making it outdoors for the first time, and in early 2020 the company introduced a whole host more lights to the outdoor selection.
+Philips Hue was first launched in 2012 and whilst the range was slow to expand at first, Philips has recently mounted a major expansion.
+2018 saw Hue making it outdoors for the first time, and since then, has continued to introduce a whole host of lights to its selection.

 With recent bulbs, the Bridge is no longer (technically) required; Philips Hue added additional support for Bluetooth as of its mid-2019 releases, though you lose a whole host of functionality connecting that way.
 Advanced functions go out of the window, and the convenience of being able to connect to your lights remotely through the internet is also in the bin.
 Go for the full Bridge experience if you can.